MMMikeM/DND-Campaign/project/rules/1-introduction.md

 1. **Section 2: Forging Your Character:** This is your starting point.
 It guides you step-by-step through creating your unique hero, from initial concept to final details.
 2. **Sections 3-7:** These sections detail the core mechanics underpinning your character's abilities – Classes, Essences, Spells, Spell Points, and Enhancements.
 You'll reference these during character creation and throughout play.

 Don't feel you need to memorize everything upfront.
-To start, you only need the following
+To start, you only need the following:

 * Your character (Section 2)
-* the basics of their Class (Section 3)
+* The basics of their Class (Section 3)
 * Your two selected Essences (Section 4)
-* your four selected Spells (Section 5)
+* Your four selected Spells (Section 5)

 Spell Points (Section 6) and Enhancements (Section 7) will become relevant as you progress through the game.